resbaz/resbaz2019/sydney/workshops.md

 Are you an R user who’s really wanted to work with geospatial data?
 In this workshop, we’ll introduce key geospatial concepts, then explore them using live coding with the Data Carpentry Geospatial Curriculum.
 We’ll also talk about some Australian-specific things that are not in the main Carpentries, but are useful if you’re working with this data down under.
 PREREQUISITE: you need to be COMFORTABLE using R, and debugging your own scripts.

-## Visualisation in Python
+## Visualisation in R

 Wednesday

-Learn visualisation techniques in Python using the Seaborn and the Matplotlib libraries.
+Learn visualisation techniques in R using the ggplot2 package

 ## Longitudinal Trials with REDCap